Everything You Need to Know About Visiting the Keukenhof With Kids

 What is the Keukenhof?

 The Keukenhof is a 32 hectare garden in Lisse, Netherlands.
-This amazing garden features over 7 million flower bulbs and 800 different varieties of tulips.
+This stunning garden features over 7 million flower bulbs and 800 different varieties of tulips.
 It opened in 1950 after leading flower growers came up with the plan to make this former castle grounds into a spring garden open to the public.
 The garden is only open from about March to May, so if you plan to come here it must be within the spring months.

 How to Get to the Keukenhof Gardens

-Driving to the gardens is easy and convenient This is my preferred method of transportation to the Keukenhof because it gives you the ability to get to the gardens early before many other tourists arrive.
-Parking in the lot costs €6.
+Driving to the Keukenhof gardens is easy and convenient.
+This is my preferred method of transportation because it gives you the ability to get to the gardens early before many other tourists arrive.
+Most organized tours and buses will start arriving to the gardens around 10:30.
+The Keukenhof parking costs €9.

 The Keukenhof is also easily reached from Amsterdam, Schipol Airport, and other nearby cities via public transportation.
 You can take a combination of trains and buses to get to the gardens and even purchase combination tickets to include your transportation and garden ticket.
-With this card it will include your entry to the gardens and transportation from Amsterdam, plus audio guide and some extras.

 Keukenhof Address: